 You bet they do!
-All of the top legal New Jersey sports betting sites feature a wide-range of betting odds, from tennis to hockey to football and back again.
-Sites like Bovada, BetOnline, and 5Dimes are not only the safest and easiest to use, but they also feature some of the deepest betting options available.
+All of the top legal New Jersey sports betting sites feature a wide range of betting odds, from tennis to hockey to football and back again.
+Sites like Bovada, BetOnline, and 5Dimes especially are not only the safest and easiest to use, but they also feature some of the deepest betting options available.

-For New Jersey residents, you can always find bets to place on Rutgers football, as the selection for NCCA betting is vast.
+For New Jersey residents, you can always find bets to place on Rutgers football, as the selection for NCCA betting is vast when using an offshore site as opposed to a state-regulated site.
 And if that’s not your sport, you’ll find plenty of action around the New Jersey Devils as well.
 Regardless of which sport or which team you support, you can count on legal sports betting sites to have the action you’re looking for.

 What Is Live Betting?